Clan Stirling Online!

 The Stirling Council Archives holds records dating from the 14th century to the present day.
 This wonderful collection provides the Council with a corporate memory of its rich past as the central city of Scotland, and the community with an unrivalled resource that allows access to its collective history and heritage.
 Set up in 1975 as the Central Regional Archives, the facility has been providing access to historical information for both colleagues within the Council and members of the public for nearly 40 years.

 The Declaration of Arbroath

 The Declaration of Arbroath was sent to the Pope in 1320, six years after the battle of Bannockburn.
-King Edward II had refused to make peace with Scotland and the Pope had not recognised Robert the Bruce as King of Scotland.
+King Edward II had refused to make peace with Scotland and the Pope had not recognized Robert the Bruce as King of Scotland.

-It is thought eight Scottish earls and 38 barons sealed the Declaration – the sole survivor of three letters written from Scotland to the Pope at the time – urging the Pope to recognise Robert the Bruce as King of Scotland.
+It is thought eight Scottish earls and 38 barons sealed the Declaration – the sole survivor of three letters written from Scotland to the Pope at the time – urging the Pope to recognize Robert the Bruce as King of Scotland.
 Due to its fragile state, the Declaration is on display in a purpose-built hermetically sealed display case to protect it for future generations.